-Valuing our associates means supporting them throughout the entire lifecycle of someone's career, from onboarding to retirement.
+Valuing our associates means supporting them throughout their entire career, from onboarding to retirement.
 We affirmed our commitment to working Purina parents in 2015 by joining the Working Parent Support Coalition.
-This effort pushed forward an overhaul of the Parent Support Policy, effective as of January 1, 2016.
+This effort pushed forward an overhaul of the Parent Support Policy, effective on September 1st, 2020.

-Wendy H., Human Resource Manager, added "The flexibility of the new Parent Support Policy is a huge improvement over the previous medical leave/FMLA program.
-Now our employees are able to customize their leave based on their individual needs through the various options provided by the new policy.
+"The flexibility of the new Parent Support Policy is a huge improvement over the previous medical leave/FMLA program.
+Now our employees are able to customize their leave based on their individual needs through the various options provided.
 This compliments Nestlé Purina's desire to provide more options towards work/life balance."

 The organization as a whole can reap the financial benefits of generous parental leave policies.
 This has been demonstrated by several state-wide pilot studies in the U.S. as well as performance of similar policies globally.
 Great Britain, for example, gives 52 weeks of paid leave, the majority of which is paid.
 Google, who increased their paid maternity from 12 weeks to 18 weeks, decreased the turnover rate for new moms by 50%.

 Our associates are our biggest asset, and we’re committed to supporting them and making sure new parents and newborns get off to the best start possible.
 Working together, #WeStandTaller.

 *Note: to qualify to receive these benefits, associates must be classified as full-time, work at least 30 hours, and have completed at least 26 weeks of service.